mmatouschek/philosophie-mitschrift/semester_2/self_and_other/pq4r_self_and_other.md

 * What exactly is the experiential self?
 * What is the anonymity objection?
 * What is the transparency thesis?
+* What is higher order representationalism?
+* What is the transitivity principle?
 * Consciousness vs Self-Consciousness?
 * Are subjectivity and the Self contrasting eachother?
 Why?
 * What does normativity in the context of the Self mean?